-PALS can offer you on-the-spot advice and information when you have comments or concerns about our services or the care you have received.
-You can visit the PALS office between 9.30am and 4.30pm, Monday to Friday in the main corridor between Grosvenor and Lanesborough wings (near the lift foyer).
+PALS can offer you advice and information when you have comments or concerns about our services or care.
+You can contact the PALS team on the advisory telephone line Monday, Tuesday, Thursday and Friday from 2pm to 5pm.

+A Walk-in service is available:

+Monday, Tuesday and Thursday between 10am and 4pm Friday between 10am and 2pm.

+The Walk-in and Advisory telephone services are closed on Wednesdays.
+Please contact PALS in advance to check if there are any changes to opening times.

+PALS is based within the hospital in the ground floor main corridor between Grosvenor and Lanesborough wings.

 Tel: 020 8725 2453 Email: pals@stgeorges.nhs.uk

-NHS Choices
+NHS UK

-NHS Choices provides online information and guidance on all aspects of health and healthcare, to help you make decisions about your health.
+The NHS provides online information and guidance on all aspects of health and healthcare, to help you make decisions about your health.

 Web: www.nhs.uk